-A native Georgian, Clay grew up in Gwinnett County graduating from Shiloh High School where he was an All-American swimmer and high school national champion.
+A native Georgian, Finley grew up in Gwinnett County graduating from Shiloh High School where he was an All-American swimmer and high school national champion.
 He earned a swimming scholarship to Stanford University, was a member of three National Championship teams, and graduated with honors.

 Following his SEAL service, he worked for several Silicon Valley high tech companies before returning to Georgia and working for a firm that was acquired by Capgemini, a world-renowned international business consulting firm with more than 190,000 employees, where he rose to manage the firm’s consulting business for the Eastern United States.